The Beat Generation made a lasting impact on the structure of modern American society that no other countercultural movement came close to achieving.

 San Francisco Beat Movement

-The second part opens with the question what made them be like this, and replies: Moloch!
+The second part opens with the question of what made them be like this, and replies Moloch!
 Moloch, the old god, is used here to symbolize the industrial-capitalist-militarist system.
 The poem describes how it controls our minds, crushes our spirit, and twists our consciousness.

 The third part poses the model of Carl Solomon as the man who found the way to take us to the other side and save our spirit.
 The song is tremendously powerful, but again, the words themselves are not the entire story, but also the way in which the song was performed.

 Egged on by Kerouac who was sitting in the crowd, Ginsberg entered a seemingly trance state, melting into the flow of his words and washing over the crowd with wave after wave.
 His electric performance so exhilarated the poet community that many of them decided to adopt Beat as the center of their art.
 The new consciousness of the Beat Generation was beginning to spread.